Logo Voyage

 Slow boats

-[edit]Slow boats leave every day, the last one at 11:00.
-The trip from Luang Prabang to Huay Xai costs at least 220,000 kip (Mar 2014), the trip to Luang Prabang from Huay Xai costs 900 baht (Sep 2011).
-The slow boat leaves Luang Prabang at about 08:30, from a pier that is 10 km away from the town centre (a tuk-tuk costs 50-60 baht per person) and arrives around 18:00 at Pakbeng.
+The boats leave every day, the last one at 11:00.
+The trip from Luang Prabang to Huay Xai costs at least 220,000 kip (Mar 2014).
+The slow boat leaves Luang Prabang at about 08:30, from a pier that is 10 km away from the town centre (a tuk-tuk costs 40,000+ kip (Dec 2024) per person) and arrives around 18:00 at Pakbeng.
 It is common to have to switch to a different boat in Pakbeng, so you may end up in a boat of higher or lower quality for the second half of the journey.
+If they check your ticket on the first leg of the trip do not let them keep the ticket.
+The second leg will be a different boat with different crew and they'll insist you buy a new ticket if you don't have it.
 Two day boats have comfortable (car) seats and it is no longer necessary to purchase any cushions.
-Arriving in Huay Xai, it's best to take a quick tuk-tuk from the border crossing to the city centre for 50 baht.
+Arriving in Huay Xai, it's best to take a quick tuk-tuk from the border crossing to the city centre for 100 baht.

 There is no public boat service to Vientiane, but it may be possible to do the trip by private tourist boat when the water levels are high enough.
 Read more about fast and slow boats in the Laos country guide.